it-at-m/opensource.muenchen.de/working-in-public.md

 > *(Common saying)*

 If there are reservations from specialist departments about developing their requirements publicly, it is exceptionally possible to document the internal requirements for an open source project internally within LHM, while the code is maintained in a repository [from the very beginning](https://kb.prototypefund.de/books/communityaufbau-und-zusammenhalt/page/kommunikationsstrategien-fur-community-building-und-management).
-The repository can remain private at first and will be published after approval.
+Managing the code in an internal repository first and then migrating it to a public repository later creates a significant amount of work involved in cleaning up internal details.
-Managing the code in an internal repository first and later making it public creates a relatively high effort for cleaning up internal information.
+Therefore, private repositories are not allowed.